horacephair/horacephair.github.io/index.md

 ## XIV
 <em>October 9-12, 2015</em>
-* Sad planklessness due to the draconian Canadian border
+* Sad planklessness due to the draconian Canadian/American border
 * Rainbow Canada and MCEscher colonize Saluthaus
 * Common Grounds and the suspicion that the whole party ought to be clothing optional
 * there were crickets?